 Jim Rohn’s Ant Philosophy

-Jim Rohn’s Ant Philosophy caught my eye on the Facebook wall of one of my team members, Tony Trapani.
+Jim Rohn's Ant Philosophy caught my eye on the Facebook wall of one of my friends, Tony Trapani.

 It reminded me of the way we have worked together over the years, to build a successful business.
 So – with his permission I am reproducing it here – but of course the complete credit goes to the late, great Jim Rohn.